michikono/boxfit/README.md

 - *height*: manually set a height if you haven't set one explicitly via CSS
 - *minimum_font_size*: (default 5) minimum font size (changing this may cause some "shrink" scenarios to overflow instead)
 - *maximum_font_size*: (default null) set to the max font size you want for the element, if none is given there is no maximum
+- *line_height*: (default 100%) line-heights can cause problems when resizing so be careful when changing this

 Demo
 ====